Portrait painting: Middle Ages

 Most early medieval portraits were donor portraits, initially mostly of popes in Roman mosaics, and illuminated manuscripts, an example being a self-portrait by the writer, mystic, scientist, illuminator, and musician Hildegard of Bingen (1152).
 As with contemporary coins, there was little attempt at a likeness.
 Stone tomb monuments spread in the Romanesque period.
 Between 1350 and 1400, secular figures began to reappear in frescos and panel paintings, such as in Master Theodoric's Charles IV receiving fealty, and portraits once again became clear likenesses.

 Around the end of the century, the first oil portraits of contemporary individuals, painted on small wood panels, emerged in Burgundy and France, first as profiles, then in other views.
 The Wilton Diptych of ca. 1400 is one of two surviving panel portraits of Richard II of England, the earliest English king for whom we have contemporary examples.

 At the end of the Middle Ages in the 15th century, Early Netherlandish painting was key to the development of the individualized portrait.
 Masters included Jan van Eyck, Robert Campin and Rogier van der Weyden, among others.
 Rather small panel painting portraits, less than half life-size, were commissioned, not only of figures from the court, but what appear from their relatively plain dress to be wealthy townspeople.
 Miniatures in illuminated manuscripts also included individualized portraits, usually of the commissioner.
 In religious paintings, portraits of donors began to be shown as present, or participate in the main sacred scenes shown, and in more private court images subjects even appeared as significant figures such as the Virgin Mary.

 Renaissance

+Leonardo's Ginevra de' Benci (c.
+1474–8) is one of the first known three-quarter-view portraits in Italian art.

 Partly out of interest in the natural world and partly out of interest in the classical cultures of ancient Greece and Rome, portraits—both painted and sculpted—were given an important role in Renaissance society and valued as objects, and as depictions of earthly success and status.
 Painting in general reached a new level of balance, harmony, and insight, and the greatest artists (Leonardo, Michelangelo, and Raphael) were considered "geniuses", rising far above the tradesman status to valued servants of the court and the church.